 How Does Triangle Visions Accommodate Patients With Special needs?

 Identifying and resolving vision problems in patients with special needs, particularly for children, is exceedingly difficult on the best of days.
 Dealing with new surroundings and personnel is rarely easy for many special needs patients.
 However, at Triangle Visions Optometry, we go above and beyond to ensure that our special needs patients feel at ease for the entirety of their visit.
+We are passionate about providing comprehensive eye care to every patient, regardless of diagnosis.
+These exams are particularly important when a patient cannot communicate verbally to ensure all of their visual needs are met in a comfortable and supportive environment.
 Patients with Cerebral Palsy, Down Syndrome, Autism Spectrum Disorder, and Fragile X Syndrome all call Triangle Visions their home for eye care.

 Dr. Jennifer Idoni, FAAO, FCOVD